-The Agency's response to the findings identified in our audit is described above.
-The Agency's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.
+Government Auditing Standards require the auditors to perform limited procedures on the Agency's response to the finding identified in our audit and described in the Schedule of Findings and Responses above.
+The Agency's response was not subjected to the other auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on the response.